 Sometimes, you don’t even need the full force of a colorful bouquet to bring the feeling of spring into your home.
 In these cases, all it takes is a small branch covered in tiny flower buds to remind you that spring is on its way.
 Try taking a little clipping from a flowering tree, bush, or shrub in your yard and displaying it in a vase in your home.
 These make for great centerpieces and can also be a lovely decoration on the mantle or bookshelf.

 Flowers make a gorgeous centerpiece for your table, but they aren’t your only option.
 If you’re looking for a centerpiece that’s beautiful, springy, and colorful, consider filling a bowl with fruit.
 Lemons are a perfect choice, although they’re far from the only one.
 Simply grab a pretty glass bowl, fill it up with your fruit of choice, and set it in the middle of the table for a simple yet show-stopping centerpiece that gives your table just that splash of color it needs.

 Order Flowers From Ode á la Rose to Freshen up Your Home for Spring Today

 With spring still just around the corner, it’s too soon for most of us to start going out into the garden to snip some fresh blooms for our home.
 Where, then, is the savvy decorator to get their flowers?
 Just place an order with Ode á la Rose.
 Our gorgeous and chic fresh flower arrangements will brighten up any home, adding both color and fragrance to your interior this spring.

-We deliver all throughout the Northeast US, and if you live in New York or Chicago, we even offer same-day delivery on your orders.
+We deliver all throughout the Northeast US, and if you live in New York, Chicago, or Philadelphia, we even offer same-day delivery on your orders.
 To get started ordering your springtime blooms, browse some of our most popular bouquets for the one that will look perfect in your home.